Awakening Together: Embracing Social Justice in the Dharma Hall

 The joy of life is to be found not by evading life’s sufferings but by grappling with them to the finish.
 Escapism cannot produce true happiness.
 Happiness based on delusion does not last.
 Enlightenment comes from seeing the truth, no matter how unpleasant it may be.

-It is not uncommon for me in a dharma talk to specifically name the social and power challenges impacting ethical and global wellbeing, for example, the systemic oppression and suffering in Gaza and Sudan, not to mention the pressing threat of civil uprising within the United States, and invite practitioners to examine their relationship and kinship to what leads to harm and what leads to its release.
+It is not uncommon for me in a dharma talk to specifically name the social and power challenges impacting ethical and global wellbeing, for example, the systemic oppression and suffering in Gaza and Sudan, not to mention the pressing threat of political and civil uprising within the United States, and invite practitioners to examine their relationship and kinship to what leads to harm and what leads to its release.
 From this base of exploration and understanding flows a natural, responsible, and compassionate response to social suffering - or at least, this is my prayer.

 Many Buddhist communities have called for more social understanding and engagement, most notably the work of Venerable Thich Nhat Hanh and Plum Village as well as the Buddhist Peace Fellowship.
 Many Black Buddhist teachers would find it hard pressed not to speak of social issues when teaching as illustrated in these top selling publications: Black & Buddhist: What Buddhism can teach us about resilience, transformation, and freedom edited by Giles & Yetunde; Black Buddhists and the Black Radical Tradition: The practice of stillness in the movement for liberation by Rima Vesely-Flad; and Joyously Just: Black Wisdom & Buddhist Insights for Liberated Living by Dr. Kamilah Majied.
-The recent offering by the Social Justice Coalition, an international coalition of dharma teachers, leaders, and sangha members, calling for a dharma response to Gaze, is another important resource for social practice and global wellbeing, as well as earth and climate activists Ayya Santacitta of Aloka Earth Room, and Thanissara’s seminal publication Time to Stand Up: An engaged Buddhist manifesto for our earth – The Buddha’s Life and Message from feminine eyes.
+The recent offering by the Social Justice Coalition, an international coalition of dharma teachers, leaders, and sangha members, calling for a dharma response to Gaze, is another important resource for social practice and global wellbeing, as well as earth and climate activists Ayya Santacitta of Aloka Earth Room, and Thanissara’s seminal publication Time to Stand Up: An engaged Buddhist manifesto for our earth – The Buddha’s Life and Message from feminine eyes

 There is no limit to suffering throughout the world, nor is there a limit to our collective good will.
 We will all see and serve differently, hopefully with a moral compass of seeing ourselves in those we judge and taking action with an intent to not cause harm.